 Coriander (seeds) should be stored in an airtight container in a cool, dark place, like a pantry or spice cabinet.
 Whole seeds stay fresh for a longer period, but once ground, coriander powder should be used within a few months for the best flavor.

-Try these cilantro and coriander recipe
+Try these cilantro and coriander recipes

 Let me know what you think of this Why Cilantro and Coriander Taste Different post or any other recipe or post on my website, please leave a 🌟 star rating and let me know your thoughts in the 📝 comments below.
 Thanks for visiting!